RostyslavOnysh/my-taxi-service/README.md

 ## Project Description

 This project is developed for the "My Taxi Service" web application.
-The project is based on the Java web framework - Spring Boot.
-It provides functionality for managing a taxi service, taxi booking, user authentication, and much more.
+The project provides functionality for managing a taxi service, taxi booking, user authentication, and much more.

 Key features of the project include: